Memorial Day

 He was buried at West Point ten days later.
 He was 28.

 Four months later, I came home.
 More importantly, I was able to bring all of my guys back safely.
 Not all of my friends can say the same.
-I married my wife, was promoted to Captain and had two company command tours, left the Army, ran a successful business, bought a house and our office building.
-Today I'm proudly a part of our Chamber of Commerce, our Library, and our Town.
-A leader, like my friend was.
-Although Eric will always be older than me in my memory, I'm 35 today.
+I married, was promoted, left the Army, bought a house, ran for Chamber of Commerce president.
+Tried to be a leader like my friend was in my memory.
+I'm 35 today, and it's strange that Eric will always feel older.

 I often wonder what Eric would have done after the war.
 It's deeply unfair and awful that we didn't find out.
-We know that he was special.
-He found out about halfway into our tour that he was already accepted to be a professor at West Point.
+We know that he was special, accepted to be a professor at West Point halfway through our tour.
 The Army chose him to teach the next generation of leaders.
 Those who knew him best "thought someday he would be a US Senator."

 During dark times, it haunts me that I'm here and he isn't.
 I feel a strange and complicated guilt of surviving an ordeal when a better man did not.
 I lived through probably two dozen mortar attacks.
 For a while I didn't need to set an alarm because hot shrapnel rained from the sky every morning between 4 AM and 5 AM.
 While Eric enjoyed the theoretical safety of a large base, I spent most of my time in Iraq at higher risk in a small Forward Operating Base in the middle of nowhere.
-There's really no reason outside of blind, dumb luck that I spent my nights sleeping on a tank and was safe from shrapnel, while Eric slept in a tent, and was not.
-Why did he die?
+I spent my nights sleeping on a tank and was safe from shrapnel exploding on the ground, while Eric slept in a tent.
+There's really no reason outside of blind, dumb luck that I made it through and his roll came up short.

-He's who I think about when I see flags waving.
-How incredibly lucky I am to be here.
-That we live in a place where we don't have to worry about mortar rounds dropping in from the sky or bags blowing up on the side of the road, where we can raise our kids in relative safety, where we can chase our dreams and all have at least the chance to prosper.
-We take these things and more as a given, and most of the time it is impossible not to.
-You have to work at it.
-It hits me at two very specific moments: when a stranger walks up to me and thanks me for my service, and every time I'm at a baseball game singing along with a few thousand watching our flag waving in the sunshine, forever free.
-Because of Eric and so many others.
+In great contrast, we live in a place where we don't have to worry about mortar rounds dropping in from the sky or bags blowing up on the side of the road.
+Eric's sacrifice hits me at two specific moments: when a stranger walks up to me and thanks me for my service, and every time I'm at a baseball game singing along with a few thousand watching our flag waving in the sunshine, forever free.
+When I shake the well-meaning stranger's hand I feel his grip crushing my hand, and when the crowd erupts I can hear his big hands clapping.

-Gary Coleman, Dale Panchot, Jose Mora, and Brian Faunce, Phillip Esposito, and Lou Allen, to name a few.
-Thousands more proud warriors and their families paid a terrible price in the service of our country.
-We owe it to them to live good lives, to love and take care of each other, and to make our corner of the USA just a little bit better.
-To do something with this time that we're given when theirs was taken away.
+Eric is not alone.
+Gary Coleman, Dale Panchot, Jose Mora, and Brian Faunce, Phillip Esposito, and Lou Allen, to name a few, went with him.
+We owe it to them to live good lives, to love and take care of each other, and do something with this time we were given while theirs was taken away.

 To make their sacrifice worth it.
 For them, and for us.